“My glasses are fogging up.”

 - "a glass" is something you drink out of.
 More than one of them is called "glasses".

-- "glass" is a type of material.
+- "glass" is the material that windows, mirrors, and glasses are made of.
 If you want to count individual sheets or broken pieces of it, you say "a piece of glass" or "pieces of glass".